-From 'Lyin' Ted To 'Beautiful': How Trump And Cruz Found Political Love
+From 'Lyin' Ted' To 'Beautiful': How Trump And Cruz Found Political Love

 They've come a long way since "Lyin' Ted."

-There they stood on stage before tens of thousands, President Trump and Sen. Ted Cruz, embracing each other, hands on shoulders, pats on the back here at the Toyota Center in Houston.
+There they stood on stage before tens of thousands, President Trump and Sen. Ted Cruz, embracing each other, hands on shoulders, pats on the back, here at the Toyota Center in Houston.

 "In just 15 days, the people of Texas are going to re-elect a man who has become a really good friend of mine," Trump said of Cruz after their extended embrace.